-Out of School Suspensions Any out of school suspension will result in exclusion from attending or participating in school or school sponsored activities during the suspension period.
+A. Any out of school suspension will result in exclusion from attending or participating in school or school sponsored activities during the suspension period.

-§6.0 Alleged Violations of Section 1 and 2
+B. Alleged Violations of Section 1 and 2

-The student shall: (1) be informed of the alleged violation of Section 1 or section 2 of the code; (2) be informed of the reasons or basis for the alleged violation; and (3) have the opportunity to present his/her view and any information pertinent to the occurrence.
+- 1. The student shall be informed of the alleged violation of Section 1 or section 2 of the code. - 2.
+The student shall be informed of the reasons or basis for the alleged violation. - 3.
+The student shall have the opportunity to present his/her view and any information pertinent to the occurrence.

-§6.1 Alleged Violations of Section 3 and 4
+C. Alleged Violations of Section 3 and 4

-The student and his/her parents or guardian shall be provided with written notice of the alleged violation of Section 3 or 4 and the time, date, and place of a hearing.
-At the hearing, the student and his/her parents or guardian may be represented by a representative of their choosing and at their expense.
-Witnesses may be presented by the school district and by the student and his/her parents or guardian, and such witnesses shall be subject to examination by the other party.
-Pertinent information may also be presented by either party.
-The hearing will be informal and the rules of evidence will not apply.
+- 1. The student and his/her parents or guardian shall be provided with written notice of the alleged violation of Section 3 or 4 and the time, date, and place of a hearing. - 2.
+At the hearing, the student and his/her parents or guardian may be represented by a representative of their choosing and at their expense. - 3.
+Witnesses may be presented at the hearing by the school district and by the student and his/her parents or guardian, and such witnesses shall be subject to examination by the other party. - 4.
+Pertinent information may be presented at the hearing by the school district and by the student and his/her parents or guardian. - 5.
+The hearing shall be informal and the rules of evidence shall not apply. - 6.
+A hearing at the Board of Education level shall be open or closed at the option of the student and/or his/her parents or guardian.

-The hearing may be open or closed at the option of the student and/or his/her parents or guardian.
-The student may be suspended pending the decision.
-The decision will be in writing and provided to the student and his/her parents or guardian.
+- 7. The student may be suspended pending the decision. - 8.
+The decision shall be in writing and shall be provided to the student and his/her parents or guardian.

-Review by Board of Education
+D. Review by Board of Education